 Employer Contact Information:

-Enter the full name of the employer and the employer's position title, below that enter the company's name and address, then enter a blank line.
+Enter the full name of the employer and the employer's position title, next enter the company's name and address, then enter a blank line.

 This section is for the greeting.
 Show initiative by making an effort to obtain the name of the person to whom you are sending the letter.
 It would be best if you had their name; you wrote it in with the employer's contact info.

 If you don't know their name, check the job posting, or contact the company to find it.
 Enter a blank line after your salutation as well.

 The body is composed of three parts.
 Our creator program contains built-in body templates that are pre-written to provide you with a starting point.
 It is a simple matter of adding in your details, then modifying the body as needed to fit your job application.
 This is the place where you would use action verbs